angelobreuer/localtunnel.net/README.md

 ## Getting Started

 Let's get started with starting up a simple tunnel.
-In the following command we open a proxy tunnel with a custom subdomain name (my-subdomain) and let the requests proxy to example.com (HTTPS).
+In the following command, we open a proxy tunnel with a custom subdomain name (my-subdomain) and proxy requests to `example.com` (HTTPS).

 ```
 localtunnel --subdomain my-subdomain --host example.com --port 443 https